-- Items of equipment must be individually listed and approved through the original grant application or in a subsequent GAMs prior to purchase. - No other equipment owned by the applicant is suitable for the effort. - Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity.

-- Applicant has demonstrated the requested equipment is necessary to the successful operation of the grant project. - Applicant must submit an Equipment Purchase Authorization Form to GMD and receive specific written approval from GMD prior to purchasing equipment. - Authorization for equipment will be based on the applicant's demonstration that the requested equipment is necessary for the successful completion of the project. - Equipment purchases funded with this award must be completed within the first four (4) months of the project unless specific written approval is given by GMD.
+- Items of equipment must be individually listed and approved through the original grantapplication or in a subsequent GAMs prior to purchase. - Items of equipment may include information technology systems as defined by 2 CFR 200.1 - No other equipment owned by the applicant is suitable for the effort. - Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity. - Applicant must demonstrate the requested equipment is necessary for the successful operation of the grant project. - Applicant must submit an Equipment Purchase Authorization Form to GMD and receive specific written approval from GMD prior to purchasing equipment. - Authorization for equipment will be based on the applicant's demonstration that the requested equipment is necessary for the successful completion of the project. - Equipment purchases funded with this award must be completed within the first four (4) months of the project unless specific written approval is given by GMD.